 After yoga, Mike and I went for lunch at Little Flinders.
 Mike’s family had been there the day before for lunch and everyone liked it.
 There were so many cafes and cute restaurants to try, recommendations are key!

-We met everyone back at The Lawn a little later for a round of drinks.
-This is the only day we had rain while we were in Bali.
-I have to say, I actually didn’t mind it but I’m almost always a sucker for rain.
+We met everyone back at The Lawn a little later for another round of drinks.
+This is the only day we had rain while we were in Bali; which was lucky, given we tested our luck traveling there at the end of monsoon season.

 After drinks we opted for a casual dinner at a pizza place near where we were staying.
 The pizza was sooooooo good and became a favorite spot of ours during our stay.

 Like I mentioned, there wasn’t a rain drop in sight after that initial downpour and it was hot, hot, hot.
 The next day we all walked to a local market nearby, where I bought a couple bracelets and a cute dress but it was too warm to stay for long.
 Instead we opted to go back to the house and get in the pool!
 Sweet relief.

 Dinner that night was at The Shady Shack, by far my favorite place we went to in Bali.
 It was a quick walk from where we were staying (a huge benefit of our airbnb was the location!) and they had only vegetarian food.
 Nom.